ComposableFi/composable/docs/docs/developer-guides/cw-substrate-cli/walkthrough.md

 - Salt: Just a random salt.
 - Label: Let's say that it is "our-fancy-cw20base-contract".
 - Maximum gas: We don't care, let's set it to `10000000000`
-- Instantiate message: Let's instantiate a PICA token and give initial balance to Bob's account
+- Instantiate message: Let's instantiate a PICA token and give some initial balance to Bob's account
 ```json
 {
   "name": "Picasso",